kater-stripe/platform-issuing/prompts.md

 > **Copy-paste these prompts step by step during your live demo**

 Each prompt is designed to work with Cursor + the existing demo project structure.
-The prompts will implement real Stripe Connect + Issuing functionality using UK configuration and the Huel/Olivia Dubois story.
+The prompts will implement real Stripe Connect + Issuing functionality using UK configuration and the Test London Ltd/Olivia Dubois story.

 **Current Project State:**
 - ✅ Next.js project with demo shell UI and navigation
-- ✅ Demo config with UK Huel and Olivia Dubois data
+- ✅ Demo config with UK Test London Ltd and Olivia Dubois data
 - ✅ Cursor rules for French-first Stripe patterns
 - ✅ Basic page structure ready for implementation
 - ❌ Stripe dependencies and API integration (to be added)